Eduardo-Gonelli/Unity_PHP_MySQL/README.md

 created_at    TIMESTAMP      NN CURRENT_TIMESTAMP

-These examples were created for educational purposes and may have security holes.
+These examples were created for educational purposes and may have security breaches.
 Unless you are sure what you are doing, it is recommended not to use it in production.